apache/druid/docs/api-reference/retention-rules-api.md

     }
 ]
   ```

 </details>

 ## Get audit history for all datasources

 Retrieves the audit history of rules for all datasources over an interval of time.
-The default value of `interval` can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator `runtime.properties`.
+The default value of `interval` can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in the `runtime.properties` file for the Coordinator.

 ### URL

-<code class="getAPI">GET</code> `/druid/coordinator/v1/rules/history`
+<code class="getAPI">GET</code> <code>/druid/coordinator/v1/rules/history</code>

 ### Query parameters